oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

 ## Introduction

 > **Important:** _Oracle Analytics Cloud (OAC) is not available with Oracle Cloud Free Tier (Always Free), nor is it supported in Oracle LiveLabs Sandbox hosted environments (the Green button).
-If you run this workshop using an Always Free database or a LiveLabs Sandbox environment, you can review **Lab 1** and **Lab 5** **without provisioning and using OAC**, and later practice the two labs on **Oracle Autonomous Database** and **OAC** in your organization’s own tenancy._
+If you run this workshop using an Always Free database or a LiveLabs Sandbox environment, you can review **Lab 1** and **Lab 5** **without provisioning and using OAC**, and later practice the two labs on **Oracle Autonomous AI Database** and **OAC** in your organization’s own tenancy._

 This lab walks you through the steps to create data visualizations using Oracle Analytics Cloud (OAC).
-You will learn how to immediately gain insights and share powerful dashboards to analyze data in your autonomous database.
+You will learn how to immediately gain insights and share powerful dashboards to analyze data in your Autonomous AI Database.

 Estimated Time: 20 minutes